 IMC USA promotes the development of the ability of consultants to recognize, evaluate and act appropriately on ethical dilemmas.
-The following cases are presented for use at IMC USA chapter programs to keep ethics top of mind.
-They are designed for approximately 20 minutes so are appropriate as an add in to regular programming.
+The following cases are presented for use to keep ethics top of mind.

 Process and Timing (10-15 minutes total):

-3. 5-7 minutes to discuss at tables or in groups of 2-3 (be flexible but respect the meal and speaker)
+- 5-7 minutes to discuss at tables or in groups of 2-3 (be flexible but respect the meal and

 The IMC mission is to promote excellence and ethics in management consulting.
 While we all consider ourselves ethical and moral consultants, we can detect and respond appropriately to black and white ethical dilemmas.
 However, we also have to admit that most ethical issues fall into the gray zone.
 As clever and experienced as we are, we are not always even aware of the full issues surrounding the attitudes, behaviors and impacts of our comments and actions.